abulka/git-time-machine/README.md

 # Git Time Machine

-An app that uses git to view the state of your source code directory at any commit incl. contents of any file.
+An app to easily view the state of your git source code directory at any commit incl. contents of any file.

-> The missing git UI feature: view the contents of any file at any commit - visually and easily.

-Sure you can do this with git log and git show etc. but this is a lot easier.
+Sure, Git by definition is a 'time machine', and you can get to this information with git log and git show, or even by checking out a commit and looking at your file system etc. but using `Git Time Machine` is a lot easier:

+- No need to checkout a commit
+- No need to learn arcane git commands e.g. `git show {commit}:{file_path}`

+Just select a commit and see the directory tree as it was at that time!
+Then select a file and you can see the contents of that file (at the time of that commit).
+Simply watch a file change as you navigate through the commit history.

 ![screenshot1](doco/images/screenshot1.png)